Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

 Then, the following problem can be solved in time~$\bigo(n^3 + n^2\cdot t(\card{\gamelim}))$ and space $\bigo(n + s(\card{\gamelim}))$: \myquot{Given some game~$\gamelim \in \limsupgames{\gamefam}$ with~$n$ vertices and some bound~$b \in \nats$, does Player~$0$ win~$\gamelim$ with respect to~$b$?} \end{theorem}

+Let~$\gamefam$ be a proper prefix-independent class of games and let~$\gamelim \in \limsupgames{\gamefam}$.
+Moreover, let~$b \in \nats$.
+Intuitively, in order to solve the~$b$-threshold problem for~$\gamelim$, we adapt the classic algorithm for solving prefix-independent qualitative games (cf., e.g., the work by Chatterjee, Henzinger, and Piterman~\cite{ChatterjeeHenzingerPiterman06}).
+Thereby, we repeatedly compute the set of vertices from which Player~$0$ has a strategy of cost at most~$b$ in the corresponding vertex-ranked~$\sup$-game ~$\gamesup$ and remove their~$0$-attractor from the game similarly to the construction of a decision procedure for vertex-ranked $\sup$-games in the proof of Theorem~\ref{thm:vertex-ranked-games:direct:complexity}.
+We claim that Player~$0$ has a strategy with cost at most~$b$ in~$\gamelim$ if and only if~$v_\initmark$ was removed during that above construction.

-To prove Theorem~\ref{thm:vertex-ranked-games:indirect:complexity} let~$\game$ be a quantitative game with vertex set~$V$.
-For each~$v \in V$, we write~$\game_v$ to denote the game~$\game$ with its initial vertex replaced by~$v$.
+In order to prove Theorem~\ref{thm:vertex-ranked-games:indirect:complexity}, we first show that, if Player~$0$ does not win a~$\sup$-game from any vertex, then she also does not win the corresponding~$\limsup$-game from any vertex.
+Recall that for a qualitative or quantitative game~$\game$ with vertex set~$V$ we write~$\game_v$ to denote the game~$\game$ with its initial vertex replaced by~$v \in V$.
 All other components, i.e., the structure of the arena and the cost-function, remain unchanged.
 We write~$\win^b_i(\game)$ to denote the set of all vertices~$v$ such that Player~$i$ has a strategy of cost at most~$b$, if~$i = 0$, or greater than~$b$, if~$i = 1$, in~$\game_v$.

-Again, we first show that, if Player~$0$ does not win a~$\sup$-game from any vertex, then she also does not win the corresponding~$\limsup$-game from any vertex.